A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 Hanns’s expression softened.
 “I apologize.
 I didn’t intend to frighten you.
 I went through difficult times after the Great War.
 We all struggled during the Depression.”
 He grimaced as though recalling a bad memory before he shook his head and smiled.
 “Now exciting things are happening.
 The new Nazi Party looks only to the future, unlike the old Republic.
 They even supported my time travel project despite the strange premise.
 For the first time in years, we have hope for the future.”

 “I don’t understand.
 Why all the soldiers if you’re after a history book?
-Why not disguise yourself as a normal person?”
+Why not disguise yourself as a normal person or just grab a book and run?”

 “Complications?”
 Terra asked before glancing at the books ahead of Hanns.
 They stood only a few steps away from the World War II books.
 She felt her heart begin to pound as she pondered the implications of Nazis finding a history book.
 Just before Hanns’s finger brushed over a book titled D-Day: A Narrow Victory, a blue light illuminated the area.